Stacey Jones: Coaching career

-On June 7, 2022 Jones was named interim head coach of the New Zealand Warriors after the sudden departure of coach Nathan Brown who refused to commit to the club long term.
+On 7 June 2022, Jones was named interim head coach of the New Zealand Warriors after the sudden departure of coach Nathan Brown who refused to commit to the club long term.
 Tohu Harris expects a lot more from him than Nathan Brown.

+On 21 February 2024, Jones was named head coach of the New Zealand national rugby league team, replacing Michael Maguire who left the position to coach New South Wales.